5 tips to keep cats healthy

 Encourage healthy habits for a healthy weight

 Obesity is one of the most common problems veterinarians diagnose in cats.
-Obesity often leads to greater health complications including skin, joint, heart and urinary diseases, tumours, metabolic disorders, inflammation, respiratory dysfunction and more.
+Obesity often leads to greater health complications including skin, joint, heart and urinary diseases, tumors, metabolic disorders, inflammation, respiratory dysfunction and more.
 Studies reveal that cats with excess weight may also live shorter lives.
 Ensure you are choosing the right diet for your cat and they are getting exercise regularly.

 For more on obesity in cats, visit our blog, Three hidden costs of animal obesity.

-Learn more about encouraging healthy habits for a healthy weight, here!
+Learn more about encouraging healthy habits for a healthy weight, here

 Prioritize their oral care